Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

 1. Under Project Explorer, double-click **project.sdx** to open the SDx Application Project Settings window.
 ![Missing Image:OpenSDxAppPrj](images/mixing-c-rtl-kernels_open_sdx_app_prj_settings.PNG)
-By doing this, SDx environment scans all your source files and automatically identifies kernels present in the project.
-In our case, there is only one.
-Select it and Click OK

 2. Click the lightning bolt icon in the Hardware Function section, as shown below.
 ![Missing Image:HW_Functions](images/mixing-c-rtl-kernels_hw_functions.PNG)
-After the you click the lightning bolt icon, the SDx™ development environment scans all your source files, and automatically identifies kernels present in the project (in this case, there is only one kernel).
+After you click the lightning bolt icon, the SDx™ development environment scans all your source files, and automatically identifies kernels present in the project (in this case, there is only one kernel).
 3. Select the kernel, and then click **OK**.
 A binary container with the default ‘binary_container_1’ name is created containing the krnl_vadd, as shown below.
 ![Missing Image:BinContainer](images/mixing-c-rtl-kernels_bin_container_with_cpp.PNG)